Spontaneous emission: Radiative and nonradiative decay: the quantum efficiency

 In nonradiative relaxation, the energy is released as phonons, more commonly known as heat.
 Nonradiative relaxation occurs when the energy difference between the levels is very small, and these typically occur on a much faster time scale than radiative transitions.
 For many materials (for instance, semiconductors), electrons move quickly from a high energy level to a meta-stable level via small nonradiative transitions and then make the final move down to the bottom level via an optical or radiative transition.
 This final transition is the transition over the bandgap in semiconductors.
 Large nonradiative transitions do not occur frequently because the crystal structure generally cannot support large vibrations without destroying bonds (which generally doesn't happen for relaxation).
 Meta-stable states form a very important feature that is exploited in the construction of lasers.
 Specifically, since electrons decay slowly from them, they can be deliberately piled up in this state without too much loss and then stimulated emission can be used to boost an optical signal.

+Radiative cascade

+If emission leaves a system in an excited state, additional transitions can occur, leading to atomic radiative cascade.
+For example, if calcium atoms in a low-pressure atomic beam are excited by ultraviolet light from the 41S0 ground state to the 61P1 state, they can decay in three steps, first to 61S0 then to 41P1 and finally to the ground state.
+The photons from the second and third transitions have correlated polarizations demonstrating quantum entanglement.
+These correlations were used by John Clauser and Alain Aspect in work that contributed to their 2022 Nobel prize in physics.